floofyHelper/floofyHelper/README.md

 - Use `npx depcheck` to see unused dependencies
 - `./app/index` needs working
-- Add a proof function to the ban feature, you can add a image to provide as proof and it logs the image with the ban
+- Add a proof function to the ban feature, you can add an image to provide as proof and it logs the image with the ban

 #### Features to add